neuralmagic/sparseml/docs/integrations/ultralytics.md

 ### Benchmarking and Examples
-For examples of benchmarking and deploying sparsified YOLO models with the DeepSparse engine, take a look at the `deepsparse/` examples [here](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics).
+For examples of benchmarking and deploying sparsified YOLO models with the DeepSparse Engine, take a look at the `deepsparse/` examples [here](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics).

 ### Issues